 The point of supply for the different forms of multiple ownership of premises and / or land shall be:

-(a) for Company Share / Block Scheme (Body Corporate) - as for single ownership;
+(a) for a Company Share / Block Scheme (Body Corporate) - as for single ownership;

-(b) for Leasehold / Tenancy in Common Scheme (Cross Lease), Strata Title, Unit Title (Body Corporate) and any other form of multiple ownership - each customer shall have an individual supply with the point of supply determined by agreement with Council.
+(b) for a Leasehold / Tenancy in Common Scheme (Cross Lease), Strata Title, Unit Title (Body Corporate) and any other form of multiple ownership - each customer shall have an individual supply with the point of supply determined by agreement with Council.
 In specific cases other arrangements may be acceptable, subject to individual approval.

-For a multiple ownership supply which was in existence prior to the coming into effect of this Bylaw, the point of supply shall be the arrangement existing at that time, or as determined by agreement with Council for any individual case.
+For a multiple ownership supply which was in existence prior to the effect of this Bylaw, the point of supply shall be the arrangement existing at that time, or as determined by agreement with Council for any individual case.

 708.3 Access to and about Point of Supply